Grow Youthful: How to Slow Your Aging and Enjoy Extraordinary Health

 DMSO remedies

 In Australia, Canada, Great Britain, Germany, and Japan, doctors and health professionals prescribe it for a variety of ailments.
-In the USA its only approved uses are for Interstitial cystitis and the preservation of organ transplant tissue.
+In the USA its only approved uses are for interstitial cystitis and the preservation of organ transplant tissue.

 DMSO may be applied to clean skin, keeping in mind its Carrier properties discussed above.
 It is also a good way to transport other safe and non-reactive products such as magnesium oil or some essential oils deep into the skin or the muscles and organs underneath the point of application.